1 of 18

 The trek across the ice can be difficult.
 We recommend sturdy boots, ice cleats and ski poles for stability.
 If a noteworthy amount of snow falls just before your visit, try snowshoes for easier hiking.
 Be prepared – with proper clothing, water and snacks – for several hours outside.

-Getting There: Visitors can access the caves from Meyers Road, 4 miles northeast of Cornucopia, Wisconsin, off Hwy.
-13. From Duluth, it's a 90-minute drive.
+Getting There: From Duluth, it's a 90-minute drive.
 The Twin Cities and Marquette are close to four hours away.

-Take the stairs down to Meyers Beach and follow the shoreline north to the caves.
-It's a 1.1-mile hike from the parking lot, one way, and the caves themselves continue for several miles more.
+Take the mandatory shuttle from Bayfield or Cornucopia.
+Visitors will take the stairs down to Meyers Beach and follow the shoreline north to the caves.
+It's a 1.1-mile hike from the parking lot, one way.